lpmayos/mcv_thesis/README.md

 **Method**: for each video we get all the captions and we compute an embedding for all the sentences.
 Then, we project all the embeddings in common space, we compute its centroid and the distances to the centroid of each embedding, sorting the captions by distance.
 Then, discard the ones above threshold.

-**Results**: a sample of the results (sentence ordering and image of the embedding space) is shown on shell if verbose=True and can be also seen at results/experiment1/, and a new train_val_videodatainfo.json is generated to train a new model on config.path_to_train_val_videodatainfo with sufix _experiment1
+**Results**: a sample of the results (sentence ordering and image of the embedding space) is shown on shell if verbose=True and can be also seen at results/experiment1/, and a new train_val_videodatainfo.json is generated to train a new model on config.path_to_train_val_videodatainfo.

 **Execution**: see launch_experiments.sh